Soft pumpkin scones drizzled with a homemade spiced glaze. Everything nice about fall packed into a perfectly baked scone!

 - Swap milk for buttermilk for an ever softer and fluffier texture.

 - Instead of drizzling on the glaze, you may also dip the tops into a bowl of the icing.

-- Use a cream cheese glaze on top for a tangier flavor.
+- Use a sweet maple glaze or cream cheese glaze on top instead.

 - If you like spice, add in a 1/2 teaspoon of pumpkin pie spice.